-Our work is focused on the development of multiscale modelling tools to optimise the multi-physics performance of advanced engineering materials and components with micro- and nano-size inclusions, using the theories of thermodynamics, continuum mechanics, micromechanics, nonlinear homogenisation, linked with numerical implementation using the finite element method and machine learning approaches.
+Our work is focused on the development of multiscale modelling methodologies and computational tools to provide more insight into structure-property relations of functional heterogeneous materials with micro- and nano-size inclusions.
+For this we utilize the concepts of continuum mechanics, micromechanics, homogenisation, and combine them with heterogeneous multiscale methods, numerical methods for solving PDEs, and data-driven approaches.

 We work closely with the Warwick Centre for Predictive Modelling (WCPM), and the Centre for Scientific Computing (CSC) at the University of Warwick on a range of research projects focusing on the development of robust methods for quantification of uncertainties in multiscale material models, data-driven multiscale approaches and development/application of efficient high peformance computing for those models.

 This theme aims to provide more insight into the interfacial behaviour at the nanoscale and its impact on the overall (macroscopic) properties of heterogeneous materials with micro- and nano-size particles, and nano-structured material phases.
 A particular focus is on developing molecular-continuum approaches and models that can capture interfacial interactions at the molecular level and the nanoscale material behaviour near the interfaces to study their effects on various physical and mechanical properties of functional heterogeneous material systems.
 Theories and models capturing the multiphysics behaviour (e.g. interfacial polarization, transport properties across interfaces) coupled with mechanics are also of interest in our group.